RobTillaart/Gauss/README.md

 (a.k.a. average / mu / µ and standard deviation / sigma / σ).
 If these parameters are not given, 0 and 1 are used by default (normalized Gaussian distribution).

-The values are approximated with **MultiMap()** using a 32 points interpolated lookup.
+The values are approximated with **MultiMap()** using a 34 points interpolated lookup.
 Therefore the **MultiMap** library need to be downloaded too (see related below).
 The number of lookup points might chance in the future.

-Return values are given as floats, if one needs percentages, just multiply by 100.0.
+Return values are given as a float 0.0 ..
+1.0, if one needs percentages, multiply by 100.0.

 #### Accuracy